Alexei Navalny was once a mere annoyance to the Kremlin. His poisoning shows how much that has changed.

 He takes direct aim at the long-held Russian notion that massive corruption is intrinsic to the “Russian mentality.”

-“Alexei challenges that very dangerous idea that it’s somehow inevitable for Russia to be corrupt,” said Matthew Martin, an expert on Russian corruption at Columbia University’s School of International and Public Affairs who met Navalny in 2007 in Russia.
+“Alexei challenges that very dangerous idea that it’s somehow inevitable for Russia to be corrupt,” said Matthew Murray, an expert on Russian corruption at Columbia University’s School of International and Public Affairs who met Navalny in 2007 in Russia.
 “And who benefits from that idea?
 It’s the current president of Russia, Vladimir Putin, and the people around him who have perpetrated this myth that Russians are dishonest and therefore we just reflect your basic legacy.”

 When Navalny began to investigate Putin’s prized vanity project, the 2014 Sochi Winter Olympics, he was breezily optimistic about proving corruption: “It’s a 15-minute Google search,” he told his team.

-The amount of graft proved so staggering, the exposé took a month to complete.
+The amount of graft proved so staggering that the exposé took a month to complete.
 Its airing caused Putin considerable embarrassment abroad.

 “He is a person with a huge will.
 He has so many plans that at first seem impossible,” Sobol said of Navalny.
 “But he’s always right, and we manage to get the investigation done.”